quicwg/base-drafts/draft-ietf-quic-recovery.md

 acknowledged or declared lost and sent in new packets as necessary.
 The types of frames contained in a packet affect recovery and congestion control logic:

-* All packets are acknowledged, though packets that contain only ACK, ACK_ECN, and PADDING frames are not acknowledged immediately.
+* All packets are acknowledged, though packets that contain only ACK and PADDING frames are not acknowledged immediately.

 * Long header packets that contain CRYPTO frames are critical to the performance of the QUIC handshake and use shorter timers for acknowledgement and retransmission.

-* Packets that contain only ACK and ACK_ECN frames do not count toward congestion control limits and are not considered in-flight.
+* Packets that contain only ACK frames do not count toward congestion control limits and are not considered in-flight.
 Note that this means PADDING frames cause packets to contribute toward bytes in flight without directly causing an acknowledgment to be sent.

 ## Relevant Differences Between QUIC and TCP